-Accelerate the production of renewable energy Accelerate the growth and diversification of our 100% renewable production assets by multiplying our installed capacity outside the Rhone.
-Develop the storage of renewable energy Contribute to the development of different forms of electricity storage at the industrial scale to increase the performance of renewable energies.
-GOALS FOR 2030 7,000 MW of installed capacity Multiplication by 4 of the installed capacity of the installed capacity of renewable energies 5,000 MW aggregated for third parties Increase the company's performance Develop performance in all its dimensions: economic, human, organisational, i ndustrial and technical. the company of tomorrow's energies, with innovation in the service of ecological transition Intensify our actions to strengthen our position as actor in ecological transition.
-Assist the territories to overcome climatic and environmental Act alongside the territories for sustainable and balanced development by taking up energy and ecological challenges. challenges 4 CSR ORIENTATIONS FOR A GAIN IN PERFORMANCE AND CITIZENSHIP The basis of CNR's 2030 strategy, CSR is integrated at every level and every trade of the company.
+GOALS FOR 2030

+5,500 MW of installed capacity

++1,550 MW

+of installed capacity for wind power, solar power and small hydropower plants

+200 MW

+of green hydrogen electrolysers and batteries

+3,700 MW

+aggregated for third parties

+4 CSR ORIENTATIONS FOR A GAIN IN PERFORMANCE AND CITIZENSHIP

+The basis of CNR's 2030 strategy, CSR is integrated at every level and every trade of the company.
 By exercising its societal responsibility, CNR acts as a corporate citizen in the service of the general interest.
 Faithful to its productive and redistributive model, it plays a role in economically viable, socially faire and environmentally friendly development, and contributes to reaching the 17 sustainable development goals (SDG) set by the UN.
 In a context of climatic crisis, the decline of biodiversity, environmental pollutions, the depletion of natural resources and the aspiration for peace and social justice, sustainable development is the only path capable of "satisfying the needs of existing generations without jeopardising the capacity of future generations to satisfy their own".
 CNR's CSR policy is organised into 4 paths and 19 commitments.